-The blunt question, posed by a public school teacher at a rally Friday morning, echoed outside the Mississippi Capitol on Friday morning: “How many children need to die before you take action?”
+The blunt question, posed by a public school teacher at a rally Friday morning, echoed outside the Mississippi Capitol: “How many children need to die before you take action?”

 The teacher, Max Vanlandingham, and dozens of fellow educators, parents and their supporters gathered outside the Capitol on Friday morning to urge state and school leaders not to make what they called a “selfish, foolish and dangerous” decision to reopen schools this fall before it is safe to do so.